-The clinical experts indicated that since almost all patients with RRMM will become refractory to their therapy and continue on to next line of therapy, the unmet needs of patients would be new effective treatments, with curative potential, that are tolerable by targeting a different mechanistic pathway.
+The clinical experts indicated that because almost all patients with r/r MM will become refractory to their therapy and continue on to next line of therapy, the unmet needs of patients would be new effective treatments, with curative potential, that are tolerable by targeting a different mechanistic pathway.
 Both clinical experts highlighted that the balance between treatment efficacy, minimizing toxicities, and quality of life would be important.